NETWAYS/ansible-collection-elasticstack/README.md

 ```

 * *beats_output*: Set to `logstash` or `elasticsearch`. (default: `logstash`)
 * *beats_target_hosts*: Only use when this role is used standalone.
-When used in combination with our other roles, the target hosts will be determined automatically. (default: `localhost`)
+When used in combination with our other roles, the target hosts will be determined automatically.
+Use a YAML list. (default: `- localhost`)

 The following variables only apply if you use this role together with our other Elastic Stack roles.